50 Shades of Stockholm Syndrome

 In this story we have a young girl, very sexually inexperienced, who falls in love (within about 2 weeks from the looks of things may I add).
 She finds out that the man she loves is a sadist, and having no prior knowledge or experience of the BDSM world, she decides to venture there, for him.

 Anastasia Steel is the films heroine, as an audience we are supposed to like her, feel for her, and care about what happens to her, yet in this task the producers have failed miserably.
 In a world where we are surrounded more and more with strong female role models, here we have managed to create an icon out of a vulnerable, pathetic woman who loves a man who stalks, manipulates and abuses her.
 The whole thing is completely ridiculous!

 Just because you love someone, does not give them the right to abuse you and label it as BDSM.

 In one fail swoop 50 Shades of Grey has managed to glorify abusive relationships for bored women who couldn’t handle the real world of BDSM.
 Anastasia Steel may not be a captive in the strictest sense of the world, but Christian Grey holds so much power and control over her, he is her captor.

 50 Shades of Grey is not a story about BDSM, it’s about a pathetic woman who falls in love with her abuser.
-Anastasia Steel is suffering from Stockholm Syndrome, not experiencing a sexual awakening.Thank you for reading!
-GirlGeekUpNorth x
+Anastasia Steel is suffering from Stockholm Syndrome, not experiencing a sexual awakening.Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter